upenn-libraries/finding_aids/ansible/README.md

 ## Vault Files

-The passwords for the vault files are stored in HashiCorp Vault and are made accessible by using the appropriate `vault-id` along with the convenience script: [vault_passwd-client.py](vault_passwd-client.py) (this file must be executable e.g. `chmod +x vault_passwd-client.py`).
+The passwords for the vault files are stored in HashiCorp Vault and are made accessible by using the appropriate `vault-id` along with the convenience script: [vault_passwd-client.py](vault_passwd-client.py).
 See the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#storing-passwords-in-third-party-tools-with-vault-password-client-scripts) for more information.

+First, the client script must be executable (e.g. `chmod +x vault_passwd-client.py`) and the [hvac package](https://pypi.org/project/hvac/) must be installed (`pip install hvac`).
+The previous requirements have been addressed within the Vagrant development environment; you can skip those steps and freely interact with the vault files when working in the virtual machine.

-First ensure you are a member of the group or have the appropriate permissions to access the HashiCorp Vault endpoint.
+Next, ensure you are a member of the group or have the appropriate permissions to access the HashiCorp Vault endpoint.
 Then, to edit the `finding_aid_discovery_vault.yml` file in the vagrant inventory with the `vagrant` vault-id for example, run the following command:

 ```
 ansible-vault edit --vault-id vagrant@vault_passwd-client.py inventories/vagrant/group_vars/docker_swarm_manager/finding_aid_discovery_vault.yml